ab-10/ab-10.github.io/_posts/2017-08-23-NewsSimilarityTutorial.md

+---
+layout: post
-# Using TF—IDF and Cosine Similarity to Identify Similar News Articles in R-Programming
+title: 'Using TF—IDF and Cosine Similarity to Identify Similar News Articles in R-Programming'
+date: 2017-10-01 23:32:00 +0000
+categories: Tutorials
+---

 _When trying to programmatically identify duplicate news articles, I had a hard time finding materials on the topic, so this guide attempts to fill the gap.
 In case you're interested in my thought process behind choosing the similarity measurements that I did, have a look at: [Dissecting News Through The Power of Text Mining](https://arminbagrat.com/dissecting-news-through-the-power-of-text-mining/)_